 You can’t.
 All dogs bite.
 In fact, canine jaws easily tear flesh and break bones.
 Don’t be fooled by size, either.
 They may be tiny but even Chihuahua-size pooches expertly use their choppers.
 And when they’re big dogs like this Belgian Malinois below, the damage can be severe.

 Dog Fights & Dog Bites & Child Dog Bite Safety

 All dogs squabble just as all people sometimes get upset and argue, but that doesn’t mean dangerous bites always results.
+That also doesn’t mean the dog is aggressive.
 Dogs have exquisite control of their jaws and know exactly how close they can snap without making contact.
 Pugs don’t miss unless they mean to.
 Consider air-snaps and bites that DON’T break the skin as calculated warnings.
 Learning to master the power of their jaws—bite inhibition—allows dogs to make important points and resolve differences without hurting each other, or you.

 Children suffer dog bites more often than anyone else.
 Dog bites injure nearly 5 million people every year.
 Half of all kids in the United States get bitten by age 12, and five-to-nine-year-old boys are at highest risk.
 Scary stuff!

 These statistics, though, are somewhat skewed.
 Every bite is cause for alarm, but did you know that the numbers include ALL dog injuries that break the skin, even “bandaid” situations.
 That is, if the puppy’s nail scratches the infant, technically it’s reported under bite stats.
 Bites from working K-9 (police) dogs also are included in the report.
 Bites to a medical person rendering assistance to an injured, in pain dog also are bundled in these figures.